intelna/resource-space-time-routing/README.md

 # resource-space-time-routing
-An open-source tool for the optimization and visualization of the "resource-space-time" trajectories of the agents based on dynamic programming
+An open-source tool for the optimization and visualization of the "resource-space-time" trajectories of the agents based on dynamic programming.

 ###Collabrators: